Add budget to a campaign without relaunching it.

 Clear accounting

-Each top-up creates a wallet transaction and a campaign history event, so the change is visible later.
+Each top-up creates a billing record and a campaign history event, so the change is visible later.

 Questions about adding budget to campaigns.